kyaw-codes/FitHeightSheet/Sources/FitHeightSheet/FitHeightSheet.docc/Usecases.md

 - The content within the sheet does not need to scroll.
 - Showing additional options or details that fit within a specific area.

-For more information, please check out the FitHeightSheetDemo project to discover more additional usecases.
+> For more information, please check out the Example directory to discover more additional usecases.